Tien140605/flashcard-learning-app/README.md

 - Complete learning sessions
 - View their own learning history

+## Theory Library

+The main dashboard works as a theory library.
+Users can view all their saved flashcards, including both the question and answer.
+This allows users to review their theory content before starting a learning session.

+Users can also search their theory cards by question or answer.

 ## Learning Mode

-The dashboard works as a theory library where users can see both the question and answer for each card.

 When users click **Start Learning**, the app starts a learning session.
 The cards are shown one at a time in random order.

+For each card:

+1. The question is shown first.
+2. The user clicks the card to reveal the answer.
+3. The user marks the card as **Correct** or **Wrong**.
+4. The app moves to the next card.

-Users click the card to reveal the answer, then select either **Correct** or **Wrong**.
-At the end of the session, the app displays the result as:
+At the end of the learning session, the app displays the user's result as:

 ```txt
 Correct answers / Total cards